search icon

 Corporate income taxes aren’t entirely bad.
 In fact, for certain business owners, it’s more beneficial to pay corporate income taxes than report corporate income on their individual return (like with an S corporation).
 Corporations can also take numerous deductions to reduce their taxable income.

-How do you calculate corporate income tax?
+How does a business owner calculate corporate income tax?

 A corporation’s income tax is calculated by taking the company’s taxable income and multiplying it by the current corporate income tax rate.